Overview – Allocate More RAM to Specific Apps in Windows 11

 Yes, you can allocate more RAM for both the Casual as well as Hardcore games with the Windows Graphics Settings and priority settings in the Details tab of the task manager

 Make sure that you don’t allocate the highest Priority RAM to all the applications as it might make the system unstable and may result in system failure and untimely crashes.

-Enable Windows 11 Optional Features – Since you have allocated more RAM to programs, you may be interested to enable optional features to add advanced functionality to windows.
+Since you have allocated more RAM to programs, you may be interested to enable optional features to add some more advanced functionality to Windows.